gayathirideva/Sale_Prediction/README.md

         Looking out for the accuracy and consistency across the store and CPI.

-    2. MODEL SELECTION : Choose the suitable ML and optimize the prediction accuracy is more time consuming and tireing job.
+    2. MODEL SELECTION :
+        Choose the suitable ML and optimize the prediction accuracy is more time consuming and tireing job.
 Moving to the deployment of the predictions to the real-time environment.

+    3. Once the  model is selected create the train and test data, also see the mean, median and square values of the data.
+Also check the hyper tuning method, see how the data is getting affected in the values.
+Based on which you will see which will be more effective in the predictions.

+    4. Create a EDA, where we get to compare the data and see visually how it affects the decisions.